adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -bt, --background-total
 -----------------------
-Whenever to use total PDOS as the background for all plots.
+Whether to use total PDOS as the background for all plots.

 Total partial density of states is used instead of corresponding local density of states in all background data